thephpleague/csv/docs/9.0/reader/tabular-data-reader.md

         //the type casting class must only work with property declared as integer if ('int' !== ltrim($type, '?')) {
-            throw new RuntimeException('The class '. self::class . ' can only work with integer typed property.');
+            throw new TypeCastingFailed('The class '. self::class . ' can only work with integer typed property.');
         }

         return filter_var(